IX.A. General Information

 IX.B.
 Food, Drink and Noise Policy

-The purpose of the food and drink policy is to aid in the preservation of library materials and electronic equipment and to ensure a comfortable environment for research and collaboration.
-For more information, please see http://www.binghamton.edu/libraries/about/policies.html.
+Library policies are intended to ensure an atmosphere that is conducive to academic work.
+The food and drink policy is to aid in the preservation of library materials and electronic equipment and to ensure a comfortable environment for research and collaboration.
+For more information about library policies, please see http://www.binghamton.edu/libraries/about/policies.html.